View weather archive

 Date / Local time | T | Po | P | Pa | U | DD | Ff | ff10 | ff3 | N | WW | W1 | W2 | Tn | Tx | Cl | Nh | H | Cm | Ch | VV | Td | RRR | tR | E | Tg | E' | sss | |

-2025 March 26, Wednesday | 11 | 29.6 | 705.4 | 755.3 | -0.3 | 57 | Wind blowing from the south-southwest | Light air (1 m/s) | 60%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%. | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 20.0 | 20.3 | ||||||||||
+2025 April 22, Tuesday | 05 | 20.3 | 708.1 | 758.5 | -0.1 | 93 | Wind blowing from the north | Light air (1 m/s) | 70 – 80%. | Clouds generally dissolving or becoming less developed. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus spissatus, in patches or entangled sheaves, which usually do not increase and sometimes seem to be the remains of the upper part of a Cumulonimbus; or Cirrus castellanus or floccus. | 18.0 | 19.2 | ||||||||||

-02 | 22.4 | 705.5 | 755.4 | -1.1 | 92 | Wind blowing from the north-northeast | Light air (1 m/s) | 70 – 80%. | Clouds generally dissolving or becoming less developed. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 15.0 | 21.1 | |||||||||||
+02 | 21.6 | 708.2 | 758.1 | -0.9 | 92 | Wind blowing from the north-east | Light air (1 m/s) | 90 or more, but not 100% | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky during part of the appropriate period and covering 1/2 or less during part of the period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 16.0 | 20.3 | |||||||||||

-March 25, Tuesday | 23 | 23.2 | 706.6 | 756.5 | 0.3 | 87 | Calm, no wind | Calm | 90 or more, but not 100% | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 20–30%. | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrostratus not progressively invading the sky and not entirely covering it. | 16.0 | 21.0 | ||||||||||
+April 21, Monday | 23 | 23.2 | 709.1 | 759.2 | 0.4 | 86 | Calm, no wind | Calm | 60%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky during part of the appropriate period and covering 1/2 or less during part of the period. | Cloud covering more than 1/2 of the sky during part of the appropriate period and covering 1/2 or less during part of the period. | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 16.0 | 20.8 | ||||||||||

-20 | 24.0 | 706.3 | 756.7 | 2.1 | 83 | Wind blowing from the north | Light air (1 m/s) | 70 – 80%. | State of sky on the whole unchanged. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 32.5 | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrostratus not progressively invading the sky and not entirely covering it. | 18.0 | 20.9 | ||||||||||
+20 | 25.3 | 708.7 | 758.9 | 2.0 | 74 | Wind blowing from the west-southwest | Light air (1 m/s) | 50%. | State of sky on the whole unchanged. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 33.6 | Cumulus mediocris or congestus, with or without Cumulus of species fractus or humilis or Stratocumulus, all having their bases at the same level. | 10% or less, but not 0 | 300-600 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 16.0 | 20.3 | ||||||||||

-17 | 27.0 | 704.2 | 754.6 | 0.5 | 70 | Wind blowing from the north-west | Light breeze (2 m/s) | 70 – 80%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulonimbus capillatus (often with an anvil), with or without Cumulonimbus calvus, Cumulus, Stratocumulus, Stratus or pannus. | 20–30%. | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 18.0 | 21.1 | |||||||||||
+17 | 28.6 | 706.7 | 757.0 | 0.1 | 58 | Wind blowing from the east | Light air (1 m/s) | 50%. | Clouds generally dissolving or becoming less developed. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 10% or less, but not 0 | 300-600 | No Altocumulus, Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 20.0 | 19.6 | |||||||||||

-14 | 31.2 | 703.7 | 753.6 | -1.5 | 49 | Wind blowing from the east-southeast | Light air (1 m/s) | 70 – 80%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%. | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 20.0 | 19.3 | |||||||||||
+11 | 29.8 | 708.2 | 758.2 | -0.3 | 57 | Wind blowing from the south-east | Light breeze (2 m/s) | 70 – 80%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 40%. | 300-600 | Altocumulus translucidus or opacus in two or more layers, or Altocumulus opacus in a single layer, not progressively invading the sky, or Altocumulus with Altostratus or Nimbostratus. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 20.0 | 20.5 | |||||||||||

-11 | 29.2 | 705.2 | 755.2 | -0.8 | 57 | Wind blowing from the south-southwest | Light breeze (2 m/s) | 70 – 80%. | Clouds generally forming or developing. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 10% or less, but not 0 | 300-600 | Altocumulus translucidus at a single level. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 20.0 | 19.8 |
+08 | 25.6 | 708.5 | 758.8 | 0.6 | 73 | Wind blowing from the south-southwest | Light air (1 m/s) | 60%. | Clouds generally dissolving or becoming less developed. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | Cloud covering more than 1/2 of the sky throughout the appropriate period. | 20.5 | Cumulus humilis or Cumulus fractus other than of bad weather, or both. | 20–30%. | 300-600 | Altocumulus translucidus at a single level. | Cirrus (often in bands) and Cirrostratus, or Cirrostratus alone, progressively invading the sky; they generally thicken as a whole; the continuous veil extends more than 45 degrees above the horizon, without the sky being totally covered. | 20.0 | 20.5 | ||||||||||